The following thought relates to the first great Sunday law, issued by the Emperor Constantine in 321AD.

 "Six days you shall labor, but on the seventh day you shall rest: even during the plowing season and harvest you must rest."
 Exodus 34:21

-It could have been very tempting for Israel to rationalize, and to think that the Sabbath must be set aside for the sake of some perceived risk, or for the sake of some perceived advantage.
-But they were to carefully guard against this kind of reasoning.
+It might have been tempting for Israel to rationalize, and to think that the Sabbath could be set aside for the sake of some perceived risk, or for the sake of some perceived advantage.
+But they were carefully guarded against this kind of reasoning.